-Automatic importation and monitoring from Twitter, reddit, RSS feeds and public Facebook pages: One of the most useful new features in QDA Miner is the ability to import data directly from Twitter, Reddit, RSS feeds and public Facebook pages and monitor your query beyond a single search.
+Automatic importation and monitoring from Twitter, to measure the popularity of campaigns and to modify reddit, RSS feeds and public Facebook pages: One of the most useful new features in QDA Miner is the ability to import data directly from Twitter, Reddit, RSS feeds and public Facebook pages and monitor your query beyond a single search.
 Twitter firehouse access, which offers you 100% of the data pertai-ning to your guery, can currently be purchased through third party vendors but can be extremely costly and is often unnecessary for the scope of your project.
 With QDA Miner you can capture up to 18,000 tweets every 15 minutes at absolutely no data cost.